 Marvel has also released a series of character posters focusing on the main four characters in the film, played by Johansson, Pugh, Weisz and Harbour.

-Black Widow is released in cinemas in May 2021.
+Black Widow may be released in cinemas in May 2021, or we may have to wait a little longer.
 Looking for something else to watch?
 Check out our TV Guide to see what’s on tonight.